-Communion happens when a catholic comes forward to receive the Eucharistic bread and wine.
-As Catholics we do not have “open communion” and so only members of the Catholic or the Orthodox Church may come forward to receive the Eucharist.
-For Catholics, communion is both a joining ourselves with our Lord and with our neighbors.
-Therefore Communion is not just a sign of our simple belief in Jesus as savior but also our belief with each other in all that the Catholic Church teaches.
-All Catholics are asked to make sure that they have properly prepared themselves before they receive the Eucharist and are asked to be free of grave or mortal sin.
-Catholics and Non-Catholics who do not receive Communion may come forward in the procession but are asked to cross their arm upon their chest to show that they will not be receiving communion.
+Communion happens when a Catholic comes forward to receive the Eucharistic bread and wine.
+As Catholics, we do not have “open communion” and so only members of the Catholic or the Orthodox Church may come forward to receive the Eucharist.
+For Catholics, communion is both a joining of ourselves with our Lord and with our neighbors.
+Therefore, Communion is not just a sign of our simple belief in Jesus as our savior, but also our belief with each other in all that the Catholic Church teaches.
+All Catholics are asked to make sure that they have properly prepared themselves before they receive the Eucharist and are asked to be free of grave, or mortal, sin.
+Catholics and non-Catholics who do are not properly prepared to receive Communion may come forward in the procession, but are asked to cross their arms upon their chest to show that they will not be receiving the Eucharist.

 Our parish celebrates Eucharist Adoration on the first Friday of every month.
 This time of prayer before the Eucharistic presence of our Lord begins after 8:30 a.m.
 Mass on Friday and ends the next morning with Benediction at 8:30 a.m.
 To sign up for an hour of Eucharistic Adoration on First Friday, click here.